ChrisDuffley/stationPlaylist/readme.md

 Outside of Studio, the available SPL Controller commands are (some commands support speak on demand and some are only available with local Studio):

-* P: Play the next selected track.
+* P or Enter: Play the selected track.
+* Control+down arrow: Play the next track with crossfade.
 * U: Pause or unpause playback.
 * S: Stop the track with fade out.
 * T: Instant stop.